dgaydukov/bullish-take-home-test/README.md

 ### Features
 * universal exception handling with spring aspects
 * unique exception for each exception cases (help quickly identify the issue without going deep into exception message)
+* AOP logging - we have aspect to log each controller method execution time (for example we can track with devops tools any call that take longer then 500ms)

 ### Tests
 There are 2 types of tests here: